Cibola High School (Arizona)

 Cibola High School is a high school for the west side of Yuma, Arizona, United States.
 It was the third high school opened by the Yuma Union High School District upon its 1988 establishment.
 The name derives from the Seven Cities of Gold, also known as "Cibola."

 Athletics

 Wrestling

-The team has secured three state championships with the first in 1995.
-The team secured a runner up during the 2008 season led by then head coach Jose Pepe Moreno.
-The team secured back to back state championship titles on February 22, 2014, and February 14, 2015 led by the head coach Jankowski.
+The boys wrestling team has secured three state championships (1995, 2014, and 2015).

+Spiritline

+The JV Cheer team secured a state championship for D1-2 JV Show Cheer in 2024.

+Softball

+The Cibola softball team won the AIA 5A State Championship in 1994.
+Under coach Shelly Baumann, the Lady Raiders defeated Moon Valley 3-0 in 11 innings.

+The Lady Raiders were AIA 5A Runner Ups in 1995 and 1998.